To browse the full list of courses available by academic department, visit Courses of Instruction.

 disciplinary, 11 courses

 ECON 160; two topics/issues courses at the 100- or 200-level; ECON 202; the four core courses (ECON 300, ECON 301, ECON 304, ECON 305); and three additional upper-level courses.
+Beginning with the entering class of 2017, Calculus I (MATH 130) or equivalent is a prerequisite for ECON 300 and 301.
 Students are encouraged to take at least one of the upper-level courses at the 400 level.
 Only one 450 (Independent Study) or 495 (Honors) can count towards the major.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the major.

 REQUIREMENTS FOR THE MINOR